The Center for Studies in Democracy and Culture of the University of Oklahoma

 3

-Ken Levit, Executive Director of the George Kaiser Family Foundation and and former President, OU-Tulsa, will speak on challenges facing Tulsa's new mayor.
-(The winner of the Nov.
-5 mayoral runoff will be sworn in as our new mayor the day before this presentation.)
+Ken Levit, Executive Director of the George Kaiser Family Foundation and and former President of OU-Tulsa, will speak on challenges facing Tulsa's new mayor.

 Open attendance luncheon in Founders Hall on the OU-Tulsa campus.
 Optional lunch available for purchase for $10.